stperrakis/thunder/docs/getting_started.md

 ```

 !!!important
     Without this environment variable, the package will not work.
 The folder should be empty and the package will create the necessary subfolders.
+We will save datasets, foundation models, pre-computed embeddings and output files from ran tasks.
+Importantly, you will be able to find the output file for a task at the following location:
+    `$THUNDER_BASE_DATA_FOLDER/outputs/res/<dataset>/<model>/<task>/<adaptation_type>/outputs.json`

 ## CLI Usage